MGI-EU/zDUR/README.md

 This software is released under a **non-commercial use license**.
 A valid license key is required to use the tool.

 * **If you intend to use this tool for academic or research purposes**, please [contact us](#support--contacts) to request a license.

+To help us process your request efficiently, please use your institutional email address and include the following information:

+- Your full name

+- Institution or organization name

+- Department or research group (if applicable)

+- Intended use

 * **Commercial use is strictly prohibited** without explicit permission.

 When you run the binary for the first time, you will be prompted to input your license key: